vdonets-dev/fda-home-assignment-04/README.md

 |-----------------|-------------------------|---------------------------------------------------------------------------------------------------------------------------------|
 | Retry           | `application.yml`       | ```yaml openfda: api: retry: max-attempts: 3 backoff-interval: 1000 ```                                                     |
 | Circuit Breaker | `application.yml`       | ```yaml openfda: api: circuit-breaker: name: openfdaCircuitBreaker ```                                                          |

-## Directory Structure  (Informative, not suitable for a table)

-Refer to the README for a detailed directory structure.
-It provides context and descriptions for each folder and file.

-## Troubleshooting (Informative, not suitable for a table)

-Refer to the README for troubleshooting common issues.
-It provides solutions for problems like database connection failures, caching issues, and API unresponsiveness.